Rongzihan-bio/VirtualMacOniPad-Game/README.md

 1. [Jailbreak an iPad Pro (M1, M2) or iPad Air (M1) running iPadOS 16 up to 16.3.1](https://ios.cfw.guide/installing-dopamine-trollstore/).
 Choose "TrollInstallerX (16.0..." on the page to view the appropriate instructions.
 If jailbreak fails, switch to a different exploit in Dopamine settings.
 2. Add the [https://nfzerox.github.io/cydia/](https://nfzerox.github.io/cydia/) repository in Sileo, then search and install Virtual Mac.

+Ran into a problem?
+[Check the troubleshooting section](https://github.com/nfzerox/VirtualMacOniPad#what-if-i-encounter-crashes-bugs-or-other-issues).

 ## Frequently Asked Questions

 ### Which iPad and iPadOS versions does this require?